 Memorizing SSH public key fingerprints can be difficult; they're just long random numbers displayed in base 16.
 There are some terminal-friendly solutions, like OpenSSH's randomart.
 But because I use a Unicode terminal, I like to map the individual bytes into characters in the Miscellaneous Symbols and Pictographs block.

 What's happening here?
 First we create a 256-element array containing a hand-picked collection of emoji.
 Naturally, they're all assigned an index from 0x00 to 0xff.
 Then we'll loop through standard input and look for lines containing colon-separated hex bytes.
 Each hex value is replaced with an emoji from the array.

 Here's the output:

-The script could be extended to support output from other hex sources as well, such as hexdump:
+The script could easily be extended to support output from other hex-formatted sources as well, such as xxd: